How to Fix MacBook Connected to WiFi but No Internet Issue?

 Other Solutions

-- Outdated software may be causing network issue, you can try to update macOS to fix this problem.
-Check this article here to know how to update macOS software.
+- Outdated software may be causing network issues, you can try to update macOS to fix this problem.
+Check this article here to learn how to update macOS software.

 - You should disconnect all USB devices and check if Wi-Fi issue is fixed.

-- You need to ensure you are connected to correct Wi-Fi network.
+- You need to ensure you are connected to the correct Wi-Fi network.

 - You can try another device to connect to the Wi-Fi.
 If other device connects to your network, then the problem is with your Mac.
 You need to Change DNS settings on your Mac as discussed above.